EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

                                 interactions
- -p,--porc-file <file>          PORC file with orthologous clusters -x,--xml-files                 If output XML files are required -m,--max-nb-inter-xml <int>    Maximum nb of interactions to generate a
+ -p,--porc-file <file>          PORC file with orthologous clusters -x,--xml-files                 If output XML files are required -c,--check-taxid               If protein accession numbers and taxids
-                                XML file
+                                are checked between interaction and porc data -m,--max-nb-inter-xml <int>    Maximum nb of interactions to generate a XML file
  -h,--help                      print this message